Unemployment Insurance Handbook for Employers (UCB-201-P)

 Effective 01/01/12 Wisconsin has a waiting week for Unemployment Insurance benefits.
 For every new benefit year, no benefits are payable for the first week a claimant would otherwise be eligible for benefits.

 A calendar week beginning on a given Sunday and ending at midnight on the following Saturday.
-(The current UI weekly calendars are printed at the end of this handbook.)
+Current UI weekly calendars are available online at http://dwd.wisconsin.gov/uiben/calendars.htm.

 Weekly Claim Certification